Hello Quilting Buddies!

 I decided that if I was making a Christmas quilt, I needed a block that’s name included the word “Christmas”!

-This is my favorite block, it is called Circling Geese:
+This is my favorite block, it is called Christmas Wreath:

-Wouldn’t this block be cute if you added little red buttons to turn the geese into a Christmas wreath?
+Wouldn’t this block be cute if you added little red buttons to make holly berries on your Christmas wreath?
 Something about the symmetry of this block just pleases me.